shophumm/humm-nz-magento2/README.md

-    4. Banners and widgets can be customised with specific clients requirements
+    4. Banners and widgets can be customised with specific clients' requirements